worldstar/NCHC-YOLOv9-Demo/README.md

 4. Wallet Management：https://iservice.nchc.org.tw/nchc_service/nchc_service_qa_single.php?qa_code=20

 ## Credits:
-1. The image classification algorithm is obtain from timm (PyTorch Image Models) https://github.com/huggingface/pytorch-image-models.git
+1. The image classification algorithm is obtained from timm (PyTorch Image Models) https://github.com/huggingface/pytorch-image-models.git
 2. Image Dataset: Diabetic Retinopathy Screening AI Computer Vision Model https://universe.roboflow.com/ucla-master-of-quantitative-economics/diabetic-retinopathy-screening-ai

 ## Extra
-If you are interested in the Taiwan Computing Cloud (TWCC) with Tesla V100 GPU with web interface, please read the slides "How to use TWCC-YOLOv9.pdf" in the Slides folder.
+If you are interested in the Taiwan Computing Cloud (TWCC) with Tesla V100 GPU with a web interface, please read the slides "How to use TWCC-YOLOv9.pdf" in the Slides folder.